Find Affordable College Courses

 Laramie, WY

-University of Wyoming came in at #21 in this year’s edition of the Best Physical Sciences Schools ranking.
-UW is a large public school located in the remote town of Laramie.
+With a ranking of #21, University of Wyoming did quite well on this year’s best schools for physical sciences students.
+UW is a large public school located in the town of Laramie.

 While working on their degree, physical sciences majors at UW accumulate an average of around $24,000 in student debt.